SKrotkih/YTLiveStreaming/README.md

 # YTLiveStreaming

-YTLiveStreaming is an iOS framework which can be used for creating live broadcasts and video streams on YouTube using YouTube Live Streaming API
+YTLiveStreaming is an open source iOS framework to create live broadcasts and video streams on YouTube using YouTube Live Streaming API
 (YouTube Data API v3)

 ## Requirements

-- Xcode 12+
+- Xcode 13+
 - Swift 5.0

 ## Introduction